digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

     provider it can no longer be reverted without a full reset of the node (i.e., re-generation of node identity and all keys).

-In the previous example, Canton creates its own keys on startup.
-If we want to create the keys ourselves and pass them to Canton we have to manually start the nodes by adding the following flag in the config:
+In the previous example, Canton creates its own keys on startup and initializes the identity of the nodes automatically.
+If the keys have already been generated in the KMS, we need to manually initialize the identity of the nodes by adding the following flag in the config:

 .. code-block:: none